MUON+: Towards More Effective Muon via One Additional Normalization Step for LLM Pre-training: Experiments

 \section{Experiments}

 We evaluate \textsc{Muon+} on two widely adopted architectures: GPT and LLaMA.
-Our evaluation covers both compute-optimal pre-training and long-horizon overtraining regimes, followed by systematic ablation studies on normalization directions, learning rates, and polar approximations in Section~\ref{sec:ablation}.
+Our evaluation covers both compute-optimal pre-training and long-horizon overtraining regimes, followed by systematic ablation studies in Section~\ref{sec:ablation}.
 Note that, all the experiments in this paper use 5 iterations in $\mathrm{Ortho}(\cdot)$ to approximate $\mat{UV}^T$.